-Raffi Torres of Phoenix was suspended 25 games by the NHL on Saturday for a late hit that resulted in Chicago's Marian Hossa being taken off the ice on a stretcher.
-The ban ensures that the Coyotes' forward will miss the rest of the playoffs.
+Torres was suspended 25 games by the league Saturday and will miss the rest of the playoffs for a late hit that resulted in Chicago's Marian Hossa being taken off the ice on a stretcher.

-Torres was not penalized during the game for the hit.
-His suspension is the longest since New York Islanders forward Chris Simon was banned 30 games for stomping on the ankle of Jarrko Ruutu in December 2007.
+Torres' suspension is the longest for an on-ice offense since New York Islanders forward Chris Simon was banned 30 games for stomping on the ankle of Pittsburgh's Jarrko Ruutu in December 2007.

 "The ruling is very severe for Raffi and our hockey club," Coyotes general manager Don Maloney said in a statement.
 "Raffi plays a hard, physical game yet this contact crossed the line on what is acceptable in our game today.
 We hope Marian Hossa makes a full and speedy recovery as we all enjoy watching him perform."

-If the 25 games aren't exhausted during the playoffs — the Coyotes would need to play four straight seven-game series to complete the suspension — the ban carries over into the next regular season.
+If the 25 games of his suspension aren't exhausted during the playoffs — the Coyotes would need to play four straight seven-game series to complete the suspension — the ban carries over into the next regular season.
 Torres would not be able to play in any preseason games in that case.

-Shanahan said in a statement Saturday that Torres' hit violated three rules: interference, charging and illegal check to the head.
-Shanahan said two factors figuring into the length of the suspension were that "this violent and dangerous hit caused a severe injury" and that Torres' "extensive supplemental discipline history consists mainly of acts very similar to this one — including two this season."
+Shanahan said in a statement that Torres' hit violated three rules: interference, charging and illegal check to the head.
+In determining the length of the suspension, Shanahan noted that Torres caused severe injury and his discipline history consists mainly of acts similar to the hit on Hossa, including two this season.

 "Despite knowing that Hossa no longer has the puck, Torres decides to finish his check past the amount of time when Hossa is eligible to be body-checked," Shanahan said.